Compliance regulation graphic

 The Path, to Embracing Digital Inclusivity

-Before embarking on the audit process it's essential to define its scope and objectives.
-Determine which specific pages or sections of your website will be audited and establish defined goals, for improving accessibility.
+Before embarking on the audit process it is essential to define its scope and objectives.
+Determine which specific pages or sections of your website will be audited and establish defined goals for improving accessibility.

 Preparing for an audit is crucial to ensure an effective process.